-4.16 Financial and Resource Planning Management
+4.17 Financial and Resource Planning Management

-The service has a staffing compliment of 74 FTEs.
-There are 12 peripatetic staff and 12 weekend only staff the peripatetic staff attend ceremonies at Approved Premises and Citizenship Ceremonies.
+The service has a staffing compliment of 65 FTEs.
+There are 12 peripatetic staff and 10 weekend only staff, the peripatetic staff attend ceremonies at Approved Premises and Citizenship Ceremonies.
 The weekend only staff provide ceremonies and registrations at the Register Office and registered religious buildings at weekends as well as the out of hours Emergency Bereavement Service.

 Whilst the majority of fees are set nationally by the Registrar General some non-statutory fees are set by the City Council through the Licensing and Public Protection Committee.
-There have been comments, by elected members, about the burden placed on the council tax payer of Birmingham in supporting a registration service for non-Birmingham residents.
-Senior managers are in discussions with neighbouring districts to enter into partnership arrangements around registrations.
-It has also been suggested that many central government agencies use the local registration service as a source of information and data as well as a free service.
+It has been suggested that many central government agencies use the local registration service as a source of information and data as well as a free service.
 For example, the DWP use the local registration service to provide the Tell Us Once system and the Office for National Statistics uses the statistics from birth and death registrations freely.
-It has been further suggested that central government should financially support such a vital, valuable and necessary service rather than hope that someone buys a certificate or gets married to provide an inadequate fee.
+It has been further suggested that central government should financially support such a vital, valuable and necessary service.
 Service managers continue to lobby the GRO.

-- 4.17 The current staffing structure is attached as Appendix 3A. - 4.18 The statutory fees charged by the service appears in Appendix 3B.
+- 4.18 The current staffing structure is attached as Appendix 4A. - 4.19 The statutory fees charged by the service appears in Appendix 4B.